rogerfan/Typewriter/README.md

 ## Usage

-The typewriter modes can be toggled via the command palette through the `Scrollbuffer Mode (Toggle)` command.
+The scrollbuffer mode can be toggled via the command palette through the `Scrollbuffer Mode (Toggle)` command.
 It can also be enabled by including `"scrollbuffer_mode": true` in your settings file.

 ### Warnings